apache/parquet-format/Encryption.md

 organizational IT systems either build proprietary key managers in-house or adopt open source tools for on-premises deployment.
-Besides the diversity of management tools, there are many ways to generate and handle the keys themselves (generate Data keys inside KMS – or locally upon data encryption; use Data keys only, or use Master keys to encrypt/wrap the Data keys; store the wrapped key material inside the data file, or at a separate location; etc).
+Besides the diversity of management tools, there are many ways to generate and handle the keys themselves (generate Data keys inside KMS – or locally upon data encryption; use Data keys only, or use Master keys to encrypt the Data keys; store the encrypted key material inside the data file, or at a separate location; etc).
 There is also a large variety of authorization and certification methods, required to control the access to encryption keys.

 Parquet is not limited to a single KMS, key generation/wrapping method, or authorization service.
 Instead, Parquet provides a developer with a simple interface that can be utilized for implementation of any key management scheme.
-For each column or footer key, a file writing code can pass an arbitrary `key_metadata` byte array that will be stored in the file.
-A file reading code can pass a key retrieval callback, that will invoked on the key_metadata byte array in order to recover the encryption (or signature) key.
+For each column or footer key, a file writer can generate and pass an arbitrary `key_metadata` byte array that will be stored in the file.
+This field is made available to file readers to enable recovery of the key.
 For example, the key_metadata can keep a serialized

-   * String ID of a Data encryption key (for direct key retrieval from a KMS).
+   * String ID of a Data key.
+This enables direct retrieval of the Data key from a KMS.
-   * Wrapped Data key, and string ID of a Master key.
-The Data key is generated randomly and wrapped either remotely in a KMS, or locally after retrieving the Master key from KMS.
-Wrapping format depends on the KMS and can be a JSON string, or a base64 encoded byte array in a case of local wrapping.
+   * Encrypted Data key, and string ID of a Master key.
+The Data key is generated randomly and encrypted with a Master key either remotely in a KMS, or locally after retrieving the Master key from a KMS.
+   Master key rotation requires modification of the data file footer.
-   * Short ID (counter) of a key inside the Parquet data file.
-The Data key is wrapped with a Master key using one of the options described above – but the resulting key material is stored separately, outside the data file, and will be retrieved using the counter and file path.
+   * Short ID (counter) of a Data key inside the Parquet data file.
+The Data key is encrypted with a Master key using one of the options described above – but the resulting key material is stored separately, outside the data file, and will be retrieved using the counter and file path.
-   * Any of the three above, plus a string ID of the KMS instance (in case there are many).
-   * Random string - useful for creation of footer keys in organizations not willing to authenticate and connect all readers to a KMS.
-The footer key is generated as F(key_metadata), where F is an algorithm unknown outside the organization.
-These keys are less secure than KMS-managed keys, but better than using no keys at all in plaintext and unsigned footers (discussed in the sections 5.2 and 5.3.)
+   Master key rotation doesn't require modification of the data file.

-Key metadata can also be empty - in a case the encryption keys are fully managed by the caller code, and passed explicitly to Parquet for the footer and each encrypted column.
+Key metadata can also be empty - in a case the encryption keys are fully managed by the caller code, and passed explicitly to Parquet readers for the file footer and each encrypted column.

 ### 4.4 Additional Authenticated Data
-The AES GCM cipher in the basic mode protects against byte replacement inside a ciphertext, but can't prevent replacement of one ciphertext with another (encrypted with the same key).
+The AES GCM cipher protects against byte replacement inside a ciphertext - but, without an AAD, it can't prevent replacement of one ciphertext with another (encrypted with the same key).
-This can be solved by the AAD mode, using different AADs for different ciphertexts.
-Parquet modular encryption uses the AAD mode to protect against swapping ciphertext modules inside a file, between files - or against swapping full files (for example, replacement of a file with an old version).
-Obviously, the AAD must reflect the identity of a file and of the modules inside the file.
+Parquet modular encryption leverages AADs to protect against swapping ciphertext modules (encrypted with AES GCM) inside a file or between files.
+Parquet can also protect against swapping full files - for example, replacement of a file with an old version, or replacement of one table partition with another.
+AADs are built to reflects the identity of a file and of the modules inside the file.

-Parquet constructs a module AAD from two components: an optional AAD_Prefix - a string provided by the user for the file, and an AAD_Suffix, built internally for each GCM-encrypted module inside the file.
-The AAD prefix should reflect the target identity that helps to detect file swapping (simple example - table name with a date and partition, e.g., "employees_23_05_2018.part0").
+Parquet constructs a module AAD from two components: an optional AAD prefix - a string provided by the user for the file, and an AAD suffix, built internally for each GCM-encrypted module inside the file.
+The AAD prefix should reflect the target identity that helps to detect file swapping (a simple example - table name with a date and partition, e.g. "employees_23May2018.part0").
-The AAD suffix reflects the internal identity of modules inside the file, which for example prevents replacement of column pages in row group 0 by pages from the same column in row group 1 (when columns are encrypted with the CGM cipher).
+The AAD suffix reflects the internal identity of modules inside the file, which for example prevents replacement of column pages in row group 0 by pages from the same column in row group 1.
 The module AAD is a direct concatenation of the prefix and suffix parts.

-#### 4.4.1 AAD_Prefix
+#### 4.4.1 AAD prefix
-A file writer passes an optional AAD_Prefix string upon file creation, that allows to differentiate it from other files.
-The reader should know this string apriori, or should be able to retrieve and verify it, using a convention accepted in the organization.
-An optional `aad_metadata` byte array can be specified in a file - to help a reader retrieve the AAD prefix string used for file enciphering.
-The aad_metadata  field can be empty, since readers might know apriori a right AAD_Prefix for each file.
-Alternatively, the aad_metadata  can contain hints that help readers to get the right AAD prefix.
-Yet another option is to keep the AAD_Prefix itself inside the aad_metadata field – in that case, the readers must be able to verify it independently, since this field is not protected in a storage, and can be changed or filled by an attacker.

-Here go a number of examples of AAD_Prefix creation and management in an organization:

-   * An organization uses a convention is to build an AAD_Prefix from the table name/ID, date and a partition .
-For example, a writer of a May 23 version of an employee table will use "employees_23_05_2018.partN" as an AAD prefix (and as the file name) for each table file.
+File swapping can be prevented by an AAD prefix string, that uniquely identifies the file and allows to differentiate it e.g. from older versions of the file or from other partition files in the same data set (table).
+This string is optionally passed by a writer upon file creation.
+If provided, the AAD prefix is stored in an `aad_prefix` field in the file, and is made available to the readers.
+This field is not encrypted.
+If a user is concerned about keeping the file identity inside the file, the writer code can explicitly request Parquet not to store the AAD prefix.
+Then the aad_prefix field will be empty, AAD prefixes must be fully managed by the caller code and supplied explictly to Parquet readers for each file.

+The protection against swapping full files is optional.
+It is not enabled by default because it requires the writers to generate and supply an AAD prefix.

+A reader of a file created with an AAD prefix, should be able to verify the prefix (file identity) by comparing it with e.g. the target table name, using a convention accepted in the organization.
-   The reader that needs to process the employee table, a May 23 version, knows the AAD must be "employees_23_05_2018.partN" in each corresponding table file.
-This approach doesn’t use the aad_metadata field.
+Readers of data sets, comprised of multiple partition files, can verify data set integrity by checking the number of files and the AAD prefix of each file.
+For example, a reader that needs to process the employee table, a May 23 version, knows the AAD must be "employees_23May2018.partN" in each corresponding table file.
+If a file AAD prefix is "employees_23May2018.part0", the reader will know it is fine, but if the prefix is "employees_23May2016.part0" or "contractors_23May2018.part0" - the file is wrong.
+The reader should also know the number of table partitions and verify availability of all partition files (prefixes) from 0 to N-1.
-   * A similar convention, but the date format (and other details) can be variable.
-Then the format is kept in the aad_metadata field, for example as "MM_DD_YY.partitionN".
-The reader will know the AAD prefixes are "employees_05_23_18.partition0" etc.
-   * The aad_metadata field contains the AAD prefix itself.
-In this case, the reader must be able to verify its validity.
-For example, if the AAD prefix stored in aad_metadata is "employees_23May2018.part0001", the reader should know it is fine, but if the aad_metadata stores "employees_23May2016.part0001" - the version is wrong.
-   * The AAD_Prefix is generated as a random string.
-Together with a file name, it is sent by the file writer to a trusted metadata service, deployed in the organization.
-The reader, that needs to parse a certain version of a table, authenticates the service and gets the list of table files and their AAD prefixes.
-   * Frameworks above Parquet create table integrity tools that manage the file AAD prefixes.
-For example, a framework table writer can create a signature file that contains the table ID, file list/number and optional AAD prefixes.
-The AAD prefixes can be either explicit (eg random) or derived from the table ID and file name/number.
-The signature file is signed with a secret key (private or symmetric), and stored next to the table files, or in another location known to the readers.
-The readers get the public or symmetric key, verify the signature file and get the AAD prefixes for the table files (potentially, along with file names/paths).

-#### 4.4.2 AAD_Suffix
+#### 4.4.2 AAD suffix
-File integrity can be disrupted by module swapping inside the file - such as replacement of column pages in row group 0 by pages from the same column in row group 1.
-Also, if an encryption key is re-used in multiple files and the user has not provided a unique AAD_Prefix for each file – an attacker can swap modules between the files.
-While these attacks succeed under rare conditions and in any case don't harm data confidentiality - they can be prevented by using an internally generated file and module identity as a part of GCM AAD formation in Parquet.
+The suffix part of a module AAD protects against module swapping inside a file.
+It also protects against module swapping between files  - in situations when an encryption key is re-used in multiple files and the user has not provided a unique AAD prefix for each file.

-The AAD_Suffix is built by direct concatenation of the following parts:
+Unlike AAD prefix, a suffix is built internally by Parquet, by direct concatenation of the following parts:
-1. [All modules] random byte array (file identifier): variable length
+1. [All modules] internal file identifier - a random byte array generated for each file (implementation-defined length)
-2. [All modules] module type: 1 byte
+2. [All modules] module type (1 byte)
-3. [All modules except footer] row group ordinal: 2 byte short (little endian)
+3. [All modules except footer] row group ordinal (2 byte short, little endian)
-4. [All modules except footer] column ordinal: 2 byte short (little endian)
+4. [All modules except footer] column ordinal (2 byte short, little endian)
-5. [Data page and header only]: page ordinal: 2 byte short (little endian)
+5. [Data page and header only] page ordinal (2 byte short, little endian)

 The following module types are defined: